3dnan-AT/my-notes/README.md

 ### 3. Simplicity

->_Simplicity is the ultimate sophistication. — Leonardo da Vinci_

 The main goal for the success of applications is to be uncomplicated so that the user can use them easily and can access everything without complexity.

 **This is one of the characteristics of a good programmer**.